myusufcse/DashBoardPro/README.md

 ## DashBoardPro
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Provides a powerfull real-time reporting dashboard for automated test results, visualize your last execution with cool charts and show What Went Right and What Went Wrong.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Ease of integration with any existing automated process made simple to use.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Provides a powerful real-time reporting dashboard for automated test results, visualize your last execution with cool charts and show What Went Right and What Went Wrong.
+Ease of integration with any existing automated process made simple to use.

 ## Screenshots